vippsas/vipps-login-api/vipps-login-api.md

 ### Automatic return from Vipps app

 When enabled this flow will automatically take the user back to the browser when they accept the login in the Vipps app.
-This flow is described [here](#automatic-return-from-vipps-app-requires-the-merchant-to-handle-user-session-cross-browsers).
+It is not suitable for every scenario please see [the detailed description](#automatic-return-from-vipps-app-requires-the-merchant-to-handle-user-session-cross-browsers) and be aware of the security implications mentioned there.

 This flow can be enabled per login by adding the parameter `requested_flow=automatic_return_from_vipps_app` to the [Authorize](#oauth-20-authorize) request.

-#### Limitations
-In some cases users will return in a different browser, with no user agent based session.
-Merchants must be able to handle these returns.
-It can be especially important to be aware of the [tricky response scenarios](#tricky-response-scenarios) when using this flow.

 ### App integration
 _This feature is new and might need modifications to support all merchant app needs._